What is a GIA laser inscription?

 We have already touched upon the microscopic size of the laser inscription.
 This is a big problem for many people who don’t have the knack or trained eye whilst using a 10x loupe.
 Manufacturers, retailers and consumers need to be able to view their inscription but the size makes this an arduous task.
 The inscription size needs to be microscopic to fit discreetly onto the girdle and to ensure the beauty of the diamond is unaffected.

 What is the best magnification to view a diamond inscription?

 Based on the magnification of the viewer we sell (see below) the magnification is 20x.
 It will always take a little time for set-up to view the inscription but provided the number is not too feint, it should be clearly visible at this magnification.
 For most people, a standard diamond loupe (10x) will struggle to provide enough magnification to read the full number.

 Useful tools for viewing the GIA laser inscription

 If you would like to make viewing easier, we would recommend the Laser inscription viewer.
 This handy well-constructed device has been built for a diamond that is held within a ring mount or ring clip.
 An adjustable magnifying glass rests at the end of an arm which glides effortlessly around the outer edge of the diamond allowing the user to scan for the GIA inscription.
 Once found, the lens can be adjusted for a clear view of the GIA number.
 It will take the user a little time to become acquainted with the viewer but by using this instrument, the inscription will be readable.

 As an added bonus, the viewer includes a hearts & arrows viewer for loose diamonds concealed within the body of the scope.
 (Shown here alongside the inscription viewer.)

 Advice for purchasing with a GIA laser inscription

 If you purchase a GIA certified, laser inscribed diamond, consider the following advice.

 1. In-store – ensure that your retailer has a viewer so that you can see this important feature of the diamond.
-Not everybody is interested in seeing the number or this level of detail, but some clients enjoy the reassurance of seeing their inscription.
+Many buyers do not require this level of detail, but some clients enjoy the reassurance of seeing their inscription.